 Google Ads are expensive if you don’t know what you are doing.
-Most people point ads to their home page when they should be designing unique landing pages which match the text on each ad.
+Most people direct ads to their home page where there is no clear call to action and too many choices.
+A unique landing page tailored to match the text on your PPC Google Ad is always better.
 High click costs and low conversion rates are the norm.

-Drive relevant traffic to your site with a customised Pay-per-click campaign.
+Drive relevant traffic to your site with a customised Pay-per-click Google Ads campaign.

 The actual number of in-bound clicks is determined by your industry and direct competition.
-Around $2-$4 per click is a ballpark for most industries.
-If you want to be at top of the search result page every day for a particular search phrase (e.g. “perth lawyer” or “lawn mowing”) you will pay more.
-That’s not the most economical way to run your campaign.
-Paying $25 per in-bound click when there are $2 alternatives is foolhardy.
-If you have a perfectly tailored landing page like this) your campaign is more likely to succeed.
-Most people link ads directly to their home page.
+Around $2-$5 per click is a ballpark price for most industries.
+If you want to be at top of the search result page every day for a particular search phrase (e.g. “sydney lawyer” or “lawn mowing perth”) you will pay more.
+But that’s not the most economical way to run your campaign.
+Paying $25 per in-bound click when there are les competitive $2 alternatives is reckless.
+You’d be better off buying an old boat.
+If you have a perfect landing page like this one) your campaign is more likely to succeed.
+Most people link their Google Ads to a home page.
+It’s better to be specific.

 How easily do readers convert into buyers?